bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 I've tried to follow the Rust API Guidelines in general.

+### Mathematical conventions

+`glam` interprets vectors as column matrices (also known as column vectors) meaning when transforming a vector with a matrix the matrix goes on the left, e.g. `v' = Mv`.
+DirectX uses row vectors, OpenGL uses column vectors.
+There are pros and cons to both.

+Matrices are stored in column major format.
+Each column vector is stored in contiguous memory.

+Rotations follow the left-hand rule.

+Some libraries support both column and row vectors my preference with `glam` is to pick one convention and stick with it (of course I didn't do that, I started with row vectors and switched to column vectors).

-## Test Coverage
+## Test coverage

-I wanted to aim for 100% test coverage, especially because there are multiple implemenations of many types depending on whether SIMD is available or not.
+I wanted to aim for 100% test coverage, especially because there are multiple implementations of many types depending on whether SIMD is available or not.

 To determine if I actually did have 100% test coverage I've been using a cargo plugin called [`tarpaulin`].
 It only supports **x86_64** processors running